 Echoing the UN rights chief and the European Union, the United States on Tuesday said it was concerned both with the violence and the deployment of the military.

-"We stress that peaceful protesters should never be subjected to violence or intimidation, whether that's on the part of the military force or civilian units," State Department spokesman Ned Price told reporters.
+"We stress that peaceful protesters should never be subjected to violence or intimidation," State Department spokesman Ned Price told reporters.

 India meanwhile was forced to deny social media rumours -- some using old images of Mahinda boarding a helicopter -- that it was helping Rajapaksa family members to flee.